SignalK/specification/v2-food-for-thought.md

 Where keys/paths are intended for use by specific devices (e.g. autopilot -> steering.autopilot) the spec should provide clear guidance on how it is intended this path is used.
 Preferably with example use cases which include sequence diagrams.

+#### Rethink Full data model and object valued paths

+The origin of Full data model is that we wanted a "place for everything" and a "single structure to hold it all".
+Some paths, like attitude, hold values that are objects.
+Some paths, mostly static data, like mmsi, are treated differently so that there is no source and timestamp information.

+This poses multiple problems
+- "one path for everything": the proverbial example of this is the engine alternator, that is part of the engine/propulsion system and the electrical system.
+This has resulted in endless discussions on where something should be.
+The root cause for this dilemma is the "single hierarchical view of everything"
+- multiple values are clunky: the way a value can be retrieved is different if there is one or many sources for the path
+- including timestamp and source values always makes the structure unwieldy
+- "what is a value" problem: it is hard to decipher what is a value when looking at the full representation, as a path can be a prefix to lower structures and a path to a value and a path holding an object valued path at the same time
+- including meta always makes the structure needlessly verbose and there is no method to exclude meta when retrieving the latest values

+One way forward could be to create specific APIs for the different use cases like
+- what paths have values?
+- latest, priorities value for a path
+- all values for a path
+- associate subsystems with pathvalues and retrieve all paths that have values for a subsystem, like "all electrical values"; retrieve the subsystems available
+- retrieve values by instance: instead of encoding the instance in the path add a separate field for it and instance lists & retrieve values by instance APIs